-Deals rummy is played with chips which are allocated to every player at the beginning of the deal.
-Players need to pay an entry fee and play for a pre-decided number of deals like 2 deals, 3 deals or 6 deals.
+Deals Rummy is played with chips, which are allocated to each player at the beginning of the game.
+The players need to pay an entry fee and play for a pre-decided number of deals like 2 deals, 3 deals or 6 deals.
 The winner gets the chips of the losing player at the end of each deal.
-When all the deals are over, the player with the maximum number of chips is declared as the winner of the game.
+When all the deals are over, the player with the maximum number of chips is the winner of the game.

-How is Deals Rummy played at Junglee Rummy?
+How is Deals Rummy played on Junglee Rummy?

-The Game: Deals Rummy is a 2 to 6 player game which is played with 1 or more pack of 53 cards each, including the Printed Joker.
-Players play for a pre-decided number of deals and a fixed number of chips is allocated to every player at the beginning of each deal.
+• Deals Rummy is Played with 1 deck on a 2-player table.
+It is played for a pre-decided number of deals, and a fixed number of chips are allocated to every player at the beginning of each deal.

-Gameplay: A toss is made to decide which player will make the first move along with selection of Wild Joker.
-Then, each player is dealt with a set of 13 cards randomly.
-After the cards are distributed, the first card from the pack is placed face-up to form the open deck and the remaining cards are placed face-down as the closed deck.
+• A wild joker is selected and a toss is made to decide which player will make the first move.
+Then each player is dealt 13 cards randomly.
+After the cards are distributed, the first card from the pack is placed face up to form the open deck and the remaining cards are placed face down as the closed deck.

-Players need to arrange all the cards in their hand into sequences and/or sets by picking a card from the closed or open deck and discarding one of the cards on the open deck.
-In order to win, players need to form at least two sequences, out of which one has to be a pure sequence.
-Once this objective is completed, a card has to be discarded on the finish slot to declare the sets and sequences.
+• The players need to arrange all the cards in their hand in sequences and/or sets by picking a card from the closed or open deck and discarding one of the cards to the open deck on each turn.
+In order to win, the players need to form at least two sequences, out of which one has to be a pure sequence.
+Once this objective is completed, a card has to be discarded to the finish slot to declare the sets and sequences.

 How are scores calculated in Deals Rummy?

-Winner’s Scores: The first player who finishes the game after meeting the game objective wins the sum of chips from all losing players depending on their scores.
+• The player who finishes the game first meeting the game objective wins the sum of chips from all the losing players.

-All other cards have points according to their numerical value.
-For example, card 7 of any suit carries 7 points and card 4 of any suit carries 4 points.
+• All the other cards have points equal to their face value.
+For example, card 7 of each suit carries 7 points and card 4 of each suit carries 4 points.

-Calculating the Scores Scores of losing players are calculated by adding the points carried by the cards in his/her hand:
+• The scores of losing players are calculated by adding the points carried by the cards in their hand.

-If a losing player does not have two sequences – a pure sequence and a pure/impure sequence, then points of all the hand cards are calculated.
+• If a losing player does not have two sequences, a pure sequence and a pure/impure sequence, then the points of all the cards are added up.

-If a player has two sequences – a pure sequence and a pure/impure sequence, then only the cards that are not grouped into sets or sequences will be counted.Top↑
+• If a player has two sequences, a pure sequence and a pure/impure sequence, then only the points of the cards that are not grouped into sets or sequences will be added up.

-What is the maximum limit of points a player can get?
+What is the maximum number of points a player can get?

-A player can get a maximum of 80 points in Deals Rummy irrespective of the cards that he/she holds.
-Points are capped at 80 and anything below 80 is awarded to players in Deals Rummy.Top↑
+• A player can get a maximum of 80 points in Deals Rummy, irrespective of the cards that he/she holds.
+Points are capped at 80.

 How is winnings calculated in Deals Rummy?

-Only a single winner gets all the chips at the end of each deal.
+• Only one winner gets all the chips at the end of each deal.

-Winnings = Sum of points of all opponents assuming each chip is equal to one point.
+• Winnings = Sum of the points of all the opponents considering each chip equal to one point.

 How are chips allocated?